Italy in August: The Honest Guide to the Hottest Month

 August is Italy’s most challenging month for visitors and its most revealing for understanding the country.
 The Italian August is a national institution — Ferragosto (15 August) is the anchor of the Italian summer holiday, and the weeks around it see a mass exodus of Italian city-dwellers to the mountains, the lakes, and the coast.
 In Rome and Florence, the tourist crowds remain or increase; the locals have left.
 The result is a peculiar atmosphere — Italy at its most crowded with foreign visitors and least inhabited by Italians.

-Ferragosto (15 August, the Feast of the Assumption) is Italy’s primary summer holiday.
-The tradition dates to a Roman festival instituted by Augustus.
-In contemporary Italy, it marks the peak of the summer holiday period, with many businesses closing for the week around the 15th.
+Ferragosto (the Feast of the Assumption) is Italy’s primary summer holiday.
+The tradition dates to a Roman festival instituted by Augustus in 18 BC; the Catholic Church later fixed the Assumption of Mary to the same date.
+In contemporary Italy, it marks the absolute peak of the summer holiday period.

 Weather in August